 The problem lies in the fact that the mechanical components wear and loosen.
 The loosening of these components within the bony supports is often associated with bone resorption (osteolysis) and the surrounding scaffolding for subsequent hip replacements is weakened.

-Jumbo cups made with cobalt chrome alloy have been the workhorse for revision hip surgery over the past two decades.
-However, acetabular shells made with porous metals are now being used.
+Jumbo cups made with cobalt chrome alloy have been the workhorse for revision hip surgery over several decades.
+However, acetabular shells made with porous metals are now in use.
 The pores in the metal mimic coral and are of a size appropriate for increased bone in-growth.
-Canine model studies have confirmed rapid bone in-growth and early vascularity.
+Canine model studies confirmed rapid bone in-growth and early vascularity.

 Porous metals are highly bio-compatible and at the same time they are strong, flexible and impart high friction.
 These metals may be either pure tantalum or pure titanium.